webdados/Multibanco-ifthenpay-Gateway-for-WooCommerce/readme.txt

 = I want to charge an additional fee for Multibanco and/or MB WAY payments.
 How should I do it? =

 You shouldn't!
-To our knowledge, it’s illegal under Portuguese law to charge an extra fee based on the payment method chosen by the customer.
+To our knowledge, it’s illegal under [https://www.bportugal.pt/sites/default/files/anexos/legislacoes/dl3ano2010.PDF](Portuguese law) and a [https://europa.eu/youreurope/business/finance-funding/making-receiving-payments/electronic-cash-payments/index_en.htm](European directive) to charge an extra fee based on the payment method chosen by the customer.
 If you don't care about legislation, plugins are available that allow you to set extra fees per payment method.
 Please, don't ask us for support on this.

 = How much time does the customer have to pay with MB WAY? =